Animal welfare is one of the most important factors and includes providing the animal with a retreat from the public.

 For more information on environmental enrichment please click here

 Many visitors to Colchester Zoo will not be aware of some of the work that takes place behind the scenes.
-An intensive veterinary programme is in operation to monitor the health status of animals within the collection.
+An intensive veterinary programme is in operation to monitor the health of animals within the collection.

 A vet from the International Zoo Vet Group visits regularly to conduct this work.
 This can range from minor work such as treating cuts, to major procedures such as elephant anaesthetic and dentistry.